-This six part course with Sandy Burnett takes you on a trip through the world of classical music from the medieval era to the present day.
+Join broadcaster Sandy Burnett on a trip through the world of classical music from the medieval era to the present day.

-The course covers a thousand years of classical music, taking us from the Medieval and Renaissance periods through Baroque, Classical, Romantic and twentieth-century right up to what’s happening in classical music today.
-Sandy will explain the nuts and bolts of classical music – notation, form, and tonality – and discuss how composers went about the process of shaping their works.
-And armed with his trusty iPad and docking station, he’ll play recorded examples, and produce scores and instruments by way of illustration.
+The six-part course covers a thousand years of classical music, taking us from the Medieval and Renaissance periods through Baroque, Classical, Romantic and the twentieth-century, right up to what’s happening in classical music today.

-This course will give you a clear understanding of the essential elements of music in each era, and will enable you to listen to classical music with fresh ears and greater understanding.
-A glossary of key terms will be provided ion the notes, along a Spotify playlist so you can listen to Sandy’s chosen recordings at any time.
+This course will give you a clear understanding of the essential elements of music in each era, and will enable you to listen to classical music with greater understanding.
+A glossary of key terms is provided plus detailed notes and playlists.

 Lesson three: The Classical Period.
 Next comes an emphasis on order, balance, clarity and beauty – four key Enlightenment values which underpin the Classical era.
 It reaches its high point in the music of two Viennese masters: Haydn, the father of the string quartet, and Mozart, whose music managed to be both graceful and profound.